Viruses: Genes Gone Rogue

 Cross-section of SARS-CoV-2, an enveloped virus with single stranded RNA.

-And there are an awful lot of them: vertebrates alone carry ~3.6 million species, while the human gut contains 140,000 species that infect our symbiotic gut bacteria.
+Through the course of evolution, viruses have evolved to parasitise bacteria, plants, fungi, and animals.
+There are an awful lot of them: vertebrates alone are hosts 3.6 million virus species, while the human gut contains 140,000 species that infect our symbiotic gut bacteria.

 Viruses come in four flavours: helical (eg rabies), polyhedral (eg adenovirus), spherical (eg coronavirus), and complex (eg bacteriophage).

-When viruses infect us, they damage our cells and trigger an immune response, both of which create the symptoms of infectious disease.
+When viruses infect our bodies, they damage our cells and trigger an immune response, creating the symptoms of infectious disease.
+But enough about disease.
+What are viruses, where do they come from, and what do they want?

 Are Viruses Alive?

-But viruses do possess genes, allowing them to mutate, adapt, and evolve.
-They also share a common genetic code with all living cells, suggesting they branch from the universal tree of life.
+But viruses do possess genes.
+Which means they can mutate, adapt, and evolve.
+They also share a common genetic code with all living cells, suggesting they once branched from the universal tree of life.

-So how did viruses evolve to be relegated to the world of the undead?
-There are three main hypotheses of viral origins.
+So if they're no longer alive, how did viruses evolve to be relegated to the world of the undead?
+Here are the three main hypotheses of viral origins:

 Classical hypotheses of viral origins.
 (1) The Virus First Hypothesis says viruses preceded all cellular life.
 (2) The Reduction Hypothesis says some primitive cells spun-off into the first viruses, while others became modern cells.
 (3) The Escape Hypothesis says viruses are genes that evolved to survive outside modern cells.